equwal/cl-yag/README.md

 (gopher://dataswamp.org/1/~solene/).

+    MASSIVE CHANGE CRAZINESS TOO MUCH (see desc)

+    For your testing pleasure.
+I'm planning to send this up as multiple atomic commits.
+There are probably some bugs.

+    - Add an asdf system
+    - Plug and play/backward compatible (generator.lisp and
+      data/artcles.lisp don't need to be moved or anything) This makes the generators/ directory where new generators can be added.
+    - Generators are now completely separate from the rest of the project (see the generators directory).
+Adding new ones is as simple as addin the file, registering a new generator in data/articles, and adding the file to the asdf definition so it gets loaded.
+    - Bugfix: :if-does-not-exist :create it
+    - Makefile: changes: split it up in there so it is possible to build smaller bits ad needed.
+    - Makefile: Added all the lisps in order of good-ness to search for.
+    - quit command/portability fix: used Clocc's quit commnd to make the program portable.

 ## Requirements

 To use cl-yag you'll need:

-1. A Common Lisp Interpreter
+1. Any Common Lisp Interpreter and the ASDF package system
-    - cl-yag's current default is [Steel Bank Common Lisp (SBCL)](http://www.sbcl.org/).
+    - cl-yag's current default is [Embeddable Common Lisp (ECL)](https://common-lisp.net/project/ecl/).
-    - [Embeddable Common Lisp (ECL)](https://common-lisp.net/project/ecl/) will do fine as well.
+    - [Steel Bank Common Lisp (SBCL)](http://www.sbcl.org/) will do fine as well.

-2. A Markdown-to-HTML Converter
+2. A Converter for arbitrary formats
     - cl-yag's current default is [multimarkdown](http://fletcherpenney.net/multimarkdown/).
+    - pandoc could work fine too
+    - each post can have its own converter as needed (great if importing your site from elsewhere)

 ## Usage

 Go into your project's directory and type ``make``.
-You'll find your new website/gopher page in **output/**.
+You'll find your new website/gopher/gemini page in **output/**.
 If you want to get rid of everything in your **output/** sub directories, type ``make clean``.
 For further commands: read the Makefile.
 Read in the following section where to find it.

+It is necessary to edit the ``data/articles.lisp`` file which is the user configuration for the site.

 ## Overview: cl-yag's File Hierarchy